Plaza Las Américas (Puerto Rico)

 Plaza Las Américas is a shopping mall in Hato Rey, San Juan, Puerto Rico, located at the intersection of Routes 18 and 22.
 "Plaza", as it is known to many Puerto Ricans, was the first indoor shopping mall built in Puerto Rico.
 It is the largest shopping mall in the Caribbean and the second largest in Latin America.
-Anchor stores are JCPenney, Macy's, Sears, Sears Brand Central, Forever 21, Old Navy, Caribbean Cinemas and Marshalls.
-There is also a Kmart store near the mall.
+Anchor stores are JCPenney, Macy's, Sears, Old Navy, Caribbean Cinemas and Marshalls.
+Previously, there was a Kmart store near the mall and a Sears Brand Central.
+The mall is home to the world's largest Romano's Macaroni Grill restaurant.